georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 </ng-container>
 {% endhighlight %}

 The example above shows a container component "in action".
 First a `subs` object is created whose role is to store subscriptions to different observables stores.
-This is an optimization so that only one subscription per store is created in a template by [storing conditional result in a variable](https://angular.io/api/common/NgIf#storing-conditional-result-in-a-variable){:target='_blank'}.
-Otherwise `async` pipe would create a new subscription for every template binding using `store.state$` observable.
+This is an optimization so that only one subscription per store is created in a template by [storing a conditional result in a variable](https://angular.io/api/common/NgIf#storing-a-conditional-result-in-a-variable){:target='_blank'}.
+Otherwise, `async` pipe would create a new subscription for every template binding using `store.state$` observable.

 The next interesting part is the inclusion of a presentational component (`<ce-coffee-candidate>`).
 Notice how the container component wires correct inputs and outputs to `CoffeeCandidateComponent`.
-As I stated before, container component knows how `store`'s state is structured and which methods of modifying the state exist in the store.
+As I stated before, container component knows how `store`'s state is structured and which public methods of modifying the state exist in the store.
 It also knows what the interface exposed by `CoffeeCandidateComponent` looks like.
 And it knows how to connect the store to `CoffeeCandidateComponent` in order to add a voting feature to the app.

 The best part is that the store doesn't care who uses its state and in what way it is used.
 It is instead concerned with implementing the right business logic and state persistance.
 The store assumes a "smart" consumer knows how to use its exposed interface.
 Similarly `CoffeeCandidateComponent` presentational component isn't concerned with where a `candidate` to render comes from or how to update the state when user votes for this coffee candidate.

 This clear separation of concerns makes the app much easier to understand and extend with new features.
 And it enables data to "flow" in one direction through the app.
 I'll explain this further in a minute.

-There's is just one more thing left to explain in this section.
+There's just one more thing left to explain in this section.
 You may have noticed the above container component is actually called a "view".
 This isn't a mistake.

 A **view** is a special type of container component.
 It's a smart container **component which can be routed to** by Angular `Router`.
 In other words, it's a component included in the list of `Routes` with a path specified: